 Overlooking “Bozeman Beach”, MAP Brewing is a scenic place to enjoy nice views and a cold beer.
-Indoor and outdoor seating is available with a kid’s menu.
-The beer was great but the food was average compared to Montana Ale Works.
-The setting made up for it though.
+Indoor and outdoor seating is available with a kids menu.

-Simply Awesome Tip: This could be a good spot to stop on the way back from Drinking Horse Mountain hike.
+Simply Awesome Tip: This could be a good spot to stop on the way back from the nearby Drinking Horse Mountain hike.
 510 Manley Dr. Open 12-8 daily